When "DISTRONIC PLUS Currently Unavailable See Oper.

 - The original belt can potentially last up to 100k miles.
 We recommend changing it every 60,000 miles.

 It costs less than $50 to change the Mercedes-Benz serpentine belt yourself.
-The average cost to change the belt at the dealer or mechanic ranges between $100 and $250 for labor and parts.
+The average cost to change the dealer or mechanic belt ranges between $100 and $250 for labor and parts.

 Mercedes-Benz Serpentine Belt Diagram